mirucon/required-ja/required.md

-Last modified: 2020-10-07T15:04:22
+Last modified: 2020-11-11T03:43:54

 A theme must meet all of the following requirements to be included in the WordPress.orgWordPress.org The community site where WordPress code is created and shared by the users.
-This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. [https://wordpress.org/](https://wordpress.org/) theme repository.
+This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. [https://wordpress.org/](https://wordpress.org/) Theme Directory.

 Themes that have **3 or more distinct issues may be closed** as not-approved.
 However, theme authors may resubmit the theme once they’ve corrected the issues.